osm2vectortiles/custom-vt-skeleton/README.md

-# Open Sea Map Vector Tiles
+# Custom Vector Tiles from OpenStreetMap

-A skeleton to start open sea map vector tile development.
+A skeleton to start custom vector tile development from OpenStreetMap.
-This repos is meant to be transferred to the Open Sea Map organization.
+It contains an example mapping and source definition for buildings.

 ## Run Workflow